How to Create and Stick to Your Holiday Budget

 Gifts

-Of course, the part of Christmas that everyone loves is the gifts, so the next step on the list is to write down each and every person you want to give a gift to this season.
+And of course, the part of Christmas that everyone loves is the gifts, so the next step is to write down each and every person you want to give a gift to this season.
 Make sure to include any small gifts you will give to co-workers, Secret Santa-type events you are signed up for and, if you participate in Operation Christmas Child or a similar program, add that as well.

-I’d say that, for us, travel is the hardest, especially when it comes to visiting family.
+I’d say that, for us, travel has always been the hardest part of a holiday budget, especially when it comes to visiting family.
 If you are already finding that the cost of your travel exceeds your budget for the holiday season, it might be time to reconsider that trip completely.
 Give it some serious consideration.
 What are your long-term goals?
 Does taking this trip this holiday season help you keep with them, or will you end up regretting the whole thing come January 1st?

-If décor is the issue, then ask yourself the following: Is that set of new lights really necessary or could you hang on to the old ones for another year?
+If decor is the issue, then as yourself the following: is that set of new lights really necessary or could you hang on to the old ones for another year?
 Would your artificial tree, even slightly chewed up by the dog, be a better use of your efforts this year instead of the cost of a new one?

 Rather than being responsible for the entire Christmas dinner, could you ask your family to bring their favorite side dish, thus making it more of a pot-luck style meal?
-Or, if that’s not possible, maybe they’d be willing to contribute a little money toward the meal you are planning?
+Or, if that’s not possible, maybe they’d be willing to contribute a little money toward the meal you’re planning?

 Buying All The Gifts

-Chances are, if you are finding it hard to purchase gifts for each and every person on your list, the people around you are as well.
-As a family, we’ve used several different techniques over the years that seem to help with that.
+And then there’s the gifts.
+And here’s the deal about gifts: chances are, if you are finding it hard to purchase gifts for each and every person on your list, the people around you are as well.
+As a family, we’ve used several different techniques over the years that seem to help with that, so I just wanted to briefly touch on those now.

 DIY Gifts

 The best part about DIY is that you can make a project specific to those you love and can often make a large batch of something that everyone can have a part of.
-Some of my favorite and, not too expensive DIY Christmas gifts have included candles, lip balm and bath product sets, and hand warmers.
-Of course, the sky is the limit based on your own abilities, so you can make what you want.
+Some of my favorite and, not to expensive DIY Christmas gifts have included candles, lip balm, bath products, and even hand warmers.
+You might even considered candied nuts or baked goods if that’s your thing.
+Of course, the sky is the limit based on your own abilities.

-DIY Public Service Announcement: If you are not naturally a crafty person it’s important to remember that just because it looks fantastic on Pinterest, doesn’t mean yours will, too.
-(I know it sounds harsh, but you’d rather me remind you ahead of time, right?)
+Quick Public Service Announcement: If you are not naturally a crafty person, it’s important to remember that just because it looks fantastic on Pinterest, doesn’t mean yours will, too.
+I know that sounds harsh, but you’d rather I remind that ahead of time, right?)

 Stocking Stuffers

-One of my favorite years was the time when my family decided we were only going to give gifts that fit into stockings.
-The cool part about this was that families that could afford a little more and chose to spend more could do so, as long as the item fit in the stocking.
-On the flip side, though, if a family couldn’t afford to spend a lot of money on each and every person, they could add a small bag of candy or something else equally as inexpensive to the stocking and no one was any wiser.
+One of my favorite years was the time when my family decided that we were only going to give gifts that fit into stockings.
+We did this with our larger family and the really cool part about it was that those people who could afford a little more and chose to spend more could do so, as long as the item fit in the stocking.
+On the flip side, though, if a person couldn’t afford to spend a lot of money on each and every person, they could add a small bag of candy or something else equally inexpensive to the stocking and no one was any wiser.

 It was a win-win situation for all involved and I’d highly recommend trying it.